markusmoenig/Eldiron/docs/docs/ruleset_contract.md

 are zero-based and contiguous.
 PNG colors are authoritative and are not remapped through the Ruleset Palette or Art Palette.

-Creator may store project-owned frame overrides in the project archive.
+Creator stores project-owned frame overrides as PNG binary entries below `binaries/items/<item-id>/icons/<state>/` in the project archive.
 The resolution order is a project state/frame override, an explicit item tile, the matching ruleset item-id state PNG, then semantic and generated missing-art fallbacks.
 This keeps artist-editable artwork as the source of truth while allowing each project to customize it in the integrated pixel editor.